Social experiment: RAND Health Insurance Experiment

 The RAND Health Insurance Experiment was an experimental study of health care costs, utilization, and outcomes in the United States which assigned people randomly to different kinds of plans and followed their behavior from 1974 to 1982.
 As a result, it provided stronger evidence than studies that examine people afterward who were not randomly assigned.
-It concluded that cost-sharing reduced "inappropriate or unnecessary" medical care (overutilization), but also reduced "appropriate or needed" medical care.
+It concluded that cost-sharing reduced "inappropriate or unnecessary" medical care (over-utilization), but also reduced "appropriate or needed" medical care.
 It did not have enough statistical power to tell whether people who got less appropriate or needed care were more likely to die as a result.

 Oportunidades/Prospera/Progresa

 Oportunidades is a government social assistance (welfare) program in Mexico founded in 2002, based on a previous program called Progresa created in 1997.
 It is designed to target poverty by providing cash payments to families in exchange for regular school attendance, health clinic visits, and nutrition support.
 Oportunidades is credited with decreasing poverty and improving health and educational attainment in regions where it has been deployed.